Last updated on January 22nd, 2024 at 04:27 pm

 The third is a scheming guy who is nice because he has an agenda.
 He gets upset and dissolves a relationship if his agenda doesn’t go through.

 What is an example of a nice guy?

 The act of showing kindness to a lady with the intent to seduce her.
 Insisting that toxic men are the reason they were rejected believing that being, particularly kind requires them to exhibit fundamental human decency and manners.

 Refer also to the examples of positive, negative, and toxic nice guys above.

 Every man should understand how to not be a nice guy – the negative or the toxic nice guy when socializing with people.
 It saves him from being used.

-However, being the positive nice guy is what every man should aspire.
+However, being a positive nice guy is what every man should aspire to.